nicklasfrahm/mykilio/docs/mushroom-overview.md

 # Mushroom

-Mushroom is a open source and open hardware blade server.
+Mushroom is a open source, open hardware blade server.
 It can take several single board computers that are pin-compatible with the Raspberry Pi and follow the hardware dimensions of the Model B variant of the Raspberry Pi.

 ## Features ✨